Efficient Tomography of Non-Interacting Fermion States: Introduction

-Recently, there have been several results that extend the classical shadows protocol to fermionic states and circuits \cite{zhao2021fermionic, wan2022matchgate, low2022classical, ogorman2022fermionic}. \ In particular, after the original version of this paper appeared but before the current version, O'Gorman \cite{ogorman2022fermionic} gave an algorithm for learning non-interacting fermion states, which takes copies of an unknown fermion state as input and uses randomized matchgate measurements. \ His learning algorithm uses $O(m^7n^2 \log(m/\delta)/\eps^4)$ samples and $O( m^9 n^2 \log(m/\delta)/\eps^4)$ time to learn a non-interacting fermion state to trace distance at most $\eps$ with probability at least $1-\delta$. \ Our work has substantially better sample and time complexities, and makes no use of randomized measurements.
+Recently, there have been several results that extend the classical shadows protocol to fermionic states and circuits \cite{zhao2021fermionic, wan2022matchgate, low2022classical, ogorman2022fermionic}. \ In particular, after the original version of this paper appeared but before the current version, O'Gorman \cite{ogorman2022fermionic} gave an algorithm for learning non-interacting fermion states, which is based on classical shadows. \ \ His learning algorithm uses $O(m^7n^2 \log(m/\delta)/\eps^4)$ samples and $O( m^9 n^2 \log(m/\delta)/\eps^4)$ time to learn a non-interacting fermion state to trace distance at most $\eps$ with probability at least $1-\delta$. \ Our work has substantially better sample and time complexities, and makes no use of randomized measurements.

+Finally, \cite[Appendix C]{google2020hartree} proposes an algorithm for reconstructing a kernel matrix that involves iterating over $O(m)$ perfect matchings, just as our algorithm does, which we were unaware of until the final stages of our work. \ However, we note that their circuits/measurements differ from ours, and they do not provide an error analysis for their algorithm.